Sereg20/Task_Center/SCC_config/3 Add certificates/README.md

 1. Access you SAP Cloud Connector
 2. Go to **Configuration** tab
 3. Go to **On Premise** tab
-4. Start creating System certificate by clicking **Create and import a self-signed certificate** button
+4. Create System certificate by clicking **Create and import a self-signed certificate** button

 ![Create and import a self-signed certificate](./Images/1.4.1.png "Create and import a self-signed certificate")